hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step4-kubectl.md

 `kubectl get events`{{execute}}

 Scaling is a type of event.
-Scale down the pod from 3 down to 2 and see the recorded change event.
+Scale down the pod from 3 down to 2.

 `kubectl scale deployment/random-logger --replicas=2`{{execute}}

+Notice the last event will reflectthe scaling request.

 `kubectl get events`{{execute}}